🚨 South Carolina Crisis: #11 State Nationally, 17,396 Identity Theft Reports (2025 YTD)

 Real Estate Buyers in Hot Markets: Charleston and Greenville's booming real estate markets create wire fraud opportunities.
 Criminals intercept closing communications and redirect down payments to criminal-controlled accounts.
 Real estate fraud affects buyers, sellers, and title companies.
 The state's rapid appreciation (home values up 8-12% annually in growth areas) creates urgency that criminals exploit, pressing victims to wire funds quickly without thorough verification.

-Small Business Owners in Tourism Sector: South Carolina's 510,000 small businesses, many in hospitality and retail, face business imposter scams and fake vendor fraud.
+Small Business Owners in Tourism Sector: South Carolina's 510,000 small businesses12, many in hospitality and retail, face business imposter scams and fake vendor fraud.
 Coastal businesses process massive seasonal credit card volume, creating vulnerability to organized fraud rings testing stolen cards.
-The $19.8 million in business imposter losses often involves fake supplier invoices, fraudulent service contracts, and business email compromise during tourist season cash flow peaks.
+Business imposter losses often involve fake supplier invoices, fraudulent service contracts, and business email compromise during tourist season cash flow peaks.

 Port of Charleston Workers and Businesses: Employees and businesses connected to Charleston's port face unique fraud patterns.
 Shipping companies encounter fake cargo documentation, fraudulent customs broker schemes, and business email compromise redirecting shipping payments.
 Longshoremen and port workers face employment fraud during contract negotiations and union disputes, with fake job offers exploiting labor tensions.